J. L. Womersley: Sheffield: flood the valleys, plant the tops

 Gleadless Valley was ear marked to house 17,000 people but, with slopes averaging 1 in 8, the landscape presented a challenge that was transformed into an advantage and today remains the most spectacular of his many estates.
 Writing in The Builder in 1963, Womersley noted:

-One great advantage that can often be obtained is a splendid view.
 By arranging for dwellings to be terraced up the hillside with living rooms on the upper floors, a view can be obtained over the roofs of the houses below.
 Specially designed patio houses in the Rollestone neighbourhood at Gleadless and Norfolk Park will exploit its topographical position.

 The estate has a footpath system independent of roads linking three distinct neighbourhoods, each with its own infant and junior schools and shopping centre and comprises two-storey houses, three-storey flats, four and six storey maisonettes and three tower-blocks crowning the hilltop.

 Following transformation of the two of Sheffield's central hills, Netherthorpe and Woodside, attention was turned to the third, Park Hill, which was to become the largest listed building in Europe.
 Commenting in Melvyn Bragg's Reel History of Britain, Charlie Luxton describes it as, "one of Britain’s best examples of what modern council housing can be about.
 The idea was to create a sense of community with these streets in the sky… They invested in the infrastructure, they invested in the shops, the schools, the playgrounds".
 Park Hill's principal architects, Jack Lynn and Ivor Smith, were appointed almost straight from college without formal interviews.
 Inspired by Le Corbusier’s Unite d’Habitation in Marseille they created these ‘streets in the sky’ on the steeply sloping land near the city centre.
 Every effort was made to establish a community feel – the decks, or ‘streets’, facilitating doorstep gossip and encouraging children to play ‘outside’.
 The streets, it is affectionately recalled, were wide enough for milk floats and tricycles and importantly separated man and child from traffic.
 Like the sheltered balconies of each flat, the decks provided magnificent views.
 They were given the street names of the original slums, Norwich, Long Henry and Hague, with previous neighbours housed close to one another as far as possible.
 Contained in the grounds were shops, schools, children's play areas, pubs, concierges and a police station.
 Womersley reflected on his team's architectural developments across Sheffield that: